Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 - Problems with the differential case

 Noises that manifest when turning could point to a problem with the CV joint.
 Knocking noises when driving at low speeds could come from the differential case or the CV joint.
+However, a worn bearing can also produce a knocking or thumping noise.

 A Three-Step Test for Transmission Bearing Noises